adri/vagrant-virtualbox-vs-parallels/README.md

-Virtualbox configuration
+Parallels configuration
 =======================

-Using puphpet with virtualbox provider to run the symfony framework standard edition.
+Using puphpet with parallels provider to run the symfony framework standard edition.